ryanrolds/filenotify/README.md

 # File Changes #

-Watchs a file and emits 'data' events containging new data/lines in file
+Watchs a file and emits 'change' event with new data/lines in the watched file

 ## Install ##